shishishi123/shishishi123.github.io/_pages/about.md

 -Our paper 'Bijack: Breaking Bitcoin Network with TCP Vulnerabilities' is accepted by 28th European Symposium on Research in Computer Security (ESORICS 2023).
 (Aug.
 2023)

+-Our paper 'BD-SAS: Enabling Dynamic Spectrum Sharing in Low-trust Environment' is accepted by IEEE Transactions on Cognitive Communications and Networking.
+(April.
+2023)

 -Our paper 'MS-PTP: Protecting Network Timing from Byzantine Attacks' is accepted by 16th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2023).
 (March.
 2023)

 -Our paper 'Decentralized spectrum access system: Vision, challenges, and a blockchain solution' is accepted by IEEE Wireless Communications.
 (March.
 2022)